 He came in, and I had an I told you so moment in my head.
 And now he bugs everyone to use it too. :)

-I’ve been using this for over a year now and I don’t think I’ll ever use anything else.
+I’ve been using this since 2011 and I don’t think I’ll ever use anything else.

-I made this about a year after I found the recipe, and was sad I didn’t try it sooner.
+I starting making deodorant about a year after I found the recipe and was sad I didn’t try it sooner.
 IT IS SO EASY!
-It takes a trip to the health foods store (or a visit to vitacost.com), a few minutes of prep, and will last you about three months for two slightly stinky people.
+You’ll only need three ingredients that you either have on hand, or can get on Amazon or in the health foods store.
+It takes a few minutes of prep, and will last you about three months for two slightly stinky people.
 Six months if it’s just you.
 Double the recipe and go longer.